113agnii/hashnode/cllv0of6k000e08jr2clp7dd6.md

 ---
 title: "who, what, why, where, when, and how.
-All about JS Functions."
+All about JavaScript Functions."
 seoTitle: "who, what, why, where, when, and how, All about JS Functions.details"
 seoDescription: "Finally a JavaScript blog that you can actually read"
 datePublished: Mon Aug 28 2023 15:11:05 GMT+0000 (Coordinated Universal Time)